mathworks-ref-arch/matlab-azure-data-lake/README.md

 This is a MATLAB® interface that connects to the Azure™ Data Lake™ Storage service.

+**This package has been deprecated, please use the following package instead: [https://github.com/mathworks-ref-arch/matlab-azure-services](https://github.com/mathworks-ref-arch/matlab-azure-services)
+This package may be removed in the future.**

 ## Requirements
 ### MathWorks products
 * Requires MATLAB R2017a or later